david672orford/tech-for-teaching/software/index.md

 	While Krita is mainly a program for drawing by painting pixels, version 4.0 has vector layers with support for SVG.
 * [Dia Diagram Editor](http://dia-installer.de/) --
-	Program for drawing flowchards, circuit diagrams, etc. Unlike Inkscape, Dia saves its drawings in its own private format.
-However finished drawings be be exported in a number of standard formats including SVG and PNG.
+	Program for drawing flowchards, circuit diagrams, etc. Includes a huge library of symbols for drawing everything from flowcharts to electronic circuits.
+Unlike Inkscape, Dia saves its drawings in its own private format.
+You should keep your work copy in this format and export the finished drawing in a standard format such as SVG or PNG.
-	Includes a hug library of symbols for drawing everything from flowcharts to electronic circuits.
 * [Libreoffice Draw](https://www.libreoffice.org/) --
-	(Not evaluated yet.)
+	A vector drawing program adapted for office document preparation.
+	In additional to tools for drawing basic shapes such as rectangles and circules, it offers a wide variety of special-purpose tools for such things as flowcharts, labels, banners, and 3D primatives such as spheres, cones, and cylinders.
+	Like Dia, Libreoffice Draw has its own file format.
+	Finished drawings can be exported in formats including SVG and PNG.

 ### 2D Animation
 * [Wick Editor](https://www.wickeditor.com/) --